 Buying a VPS (Virtual Private Server) plan means that you get your very own virtual server environment.
 You have full control over the operating system, the extensions and apps you install, and all their settings.

-Each physical server will still host multiple VPS customers, but not as many as with shared hosting, and typically each VPS will be allocated a share of key resources – RAM, storage space, CPU cores – for their use alone.
+Each physical server will still host multiple VPS customers, but not as many as with shared web hosting (opens in new tab), and typically each VPS will be allocated a share of key resources – RAM, storage space, CPU cores – for their use alone.

 This can be easier to manage than you might think.
 Many VPS plans include standard tools like cPanel (opens in new tab) to help monitor and configure your site.
 Some hosts will manage the service for you, monitoring for problems like a crashed service, and fixing them as soon as they're detected.